dongmingh/v1performance/README.md

 ##Use Cases

 PTE can be used for various test scenarios.
 This all depend on the settings of run cases file, user input files, SCFiles.
 For example,

++ For different chaincode deployment or transactions, each user input file is set to a chaincode for deployment and set different transaction request for transactions.

 + For density test, set each SCFile to a unique network, then the test is executed on multiple networks with unique workload specified in the user input file concurrently.

 + For stress test on a network,  set all SCFiles to same network, then the test is executed on one network but with the workload specified in each user input file concurrently.